Multnomah Waterfalls Photo: Rich Hoyer

 Day 2: We’ll begin the tour heading south from Portland up the Willamette Valley, a major trough for the river of the same name that flows north between the Coast Range and the Cascades.
 Although it is the most agriculturally productive region in the state (with such diverse crops as wine grapes, irises, berries, filberts, grass seed, and Christmas trees), large stretches of riverine forest are well protected, and three major national wildlife refuges (Baskett Slough, Ankeny, and Finley) are within driving distance of each other.
 California Scrub-Jay, Black-headed Grosbeak, Violet-green Swallow, and Vaux’s Swift are examples of common breeding species, and the improved wetlands at the refuges have recently hosted such surprises as Black-necked Stilt, and breeding Wilson’s Phalarope and Black Tern.
 The large cottonwoods and riparian thickets along the Willamette River and its tributaries are home to Pileated Woodpecker, Willow Flycatcher, and the sometimes spotless oregonus race of Spotted Towhee.
 Night in Corvallis.

 Day 3: Early this morning we’ll drive to the meadow-capped top of Mary’s Peak, at 4,097 feet the highest point in the Coast Range, where one can often see and sometimes even hear the Pacific Ocean 27 miles away.
 Northern Pygmy-Owl, Gray Jay, Red-breasted Sapsucker, and Varied Thrush are some of the forest birds we might see, but our main targets are the elusive Sooty Grouse and Mountain Quail.
 Both are actually common here though hard to see; late summer is the best time to look for them.
-The regenerating clearcuts in the foothills can also be surprisingly productive and offer prime habitat for Wrentit, MacGillivray’s Warbler, Cassin’s Vireo, Yellow-breasted Chat, and Lazuli Bunting.
-An evening outing to a local park should yield Western Screech-Owl and possibly also Barred Owl.
+Later in the day we’ll visit valley refuges and the requisite sewage ponds for migrant water birds.
+An evening outing to a nearby forest should yield Western Screech-Owl and possibly also Barred Owl.
 Night in Corvallis.

 Days 4-5: Wader migration will be in full swing, so we’ll head a bit south and west to Florence and spend the next two days on the stunningly beautiful and rightfully famous Oregon Coast.
-From towering headlands and rocky shores we’ll spot Western Gull, Black Oystercatcher, Black Turnstone, Surfbird and Wandering Tattler and scan the ocean for Rhinoceros Auklet, Marbled Murrelet, and oversummering rafts of scoters.
-We’ll check estuaries and mudflats for concentrations of migrant waders which could include Western, Least, Baird’s, and Pectoral Sandpipers, loons, and Heermann’s Gulls.
+From towering headlands and rocky shores we’ll spot Western Gull, Brandt’s and Pelagic Cormorants, and Surf Scoters while keeping an eye out for the scarce Black Oystercatcher, Black Turnstone, Surfbird, and Wandering Tattler.
+Amongst the scoters we may spot Rhinoceros Auklet, Marbled Murrelet, or Red-necked Grebe.
+We’ll check estuaries and mudflats for concentrations of migrant shorebirds which could include Western, Least, Baird’s, and Pectoral Sandpipers, divers, and Heermann’s Gulls.
 Nights in Florence.

 Day 6: Today we head east over the Cascade Mountains.
 Following the Willamette River into the western foothills of the Cascade Mountains, we’ll stop to admire the lovely, rushing mountain streams while eyeing the boulders for American Dippers.
-A short stroll through a grove of ancient Pacific Silver Fir, Douglas-fir, and Western Hemlock could reveal mixed flocks including Brown Creeper and Golden-crowned Kinglet, while a higher-elevation lake might host breeding Barrow’s Goldeneye.
-As we climb the higher mountains and cross the divide, the habitat changes abruptly and dramatically, from a dripping, dense fir-hemlock rainforest to Lodgepole Pine on lava flows only a few thousand years old, to a dry, open Ponderosa Pine - Western Juniper woodland punctuated by willow- and aspen-lined streams.
+A short stroll through a grove of ancient Pacific Silver Fir, Douglas-fir, and Western Hemlock could reveal mixed flocks including Brown Creeper and Golden-crowned Kinglet.
+As we climb the higher mountains and cross the divide, the habitat changes abruptly and dramatically, from a dripping, dense fir-hemlock rainforest to Lodgepole Pine on lava flows only a few thousand years old, to a dry, open Ponderosa Pine–Western Juniper woodland punctuated by willow- and aspen-lined streams.
 In these drier east-side forests we could see Red-naped Sapsucker, Pygmy Nuthatch, and Green-tailed Towhee.
-Five species of chipmunk are possible (though telling them apart is a challenge), and if it’s warm enough we could see some delightful butterflies, such as Great Arctic and Behr’s Hairstreak, and bright blue-tailed Western Skinks are common here.
-Night in Summer Lake.
+Five species of chipmunk are possible (though telling them apart is a challenge), and if it’s warm enough we could see some delightful butterflies, such as Golden Hairstreak and Lorquin’s Admiral.
+Night in Christmas Valley.